taiki-e/checkout-action/README.md

 ## Compatibility

 This action has been tested for GitHub-hosted runners (Ubuntu, macOS, Windows) and containers (Ubuntu, Debian, Fedora, CentOS, Alma, openSUSE, Arch, Alpine).

+On Linux, if any required tools are missing, this action will attempt to install them from distro's package manager, so no pre-setup is usually required (except for CentOS, which was already EoL and needs to use vault repos -- see "Install requirements (centos)" in our CI config for example of setup).

-To use this action in self-hosted runners or in containers, at least the following tools are required:
+On other platforms, at least the following tools are required:

 - bash
+- git

 ## Related Projects